Attraction

 ATDW pixel

-Located at the intersection of Lake Fowler Road and Boothill Station Road, the Salt Lake Trail Tank Mural offers a vivid and poignant window into the region's past.
-Painted by Jason Swales of Studio Surf and completed in April 2021, the mural stands apart from the Southern Yorke Peninsula Water Tower Mural Trail but remains a powerful companion to its nearby counterparts.
+At the intersection of Lake Fowler Road and Boothill Station Road, the Salt Lake Trail Tank Mural offers a vivid, poignant journey into the region's past.
+Painted by Jason Swales of Studio Surf and completed in April 2021, this mural stands apart from the Southern Yorke Peninsula Water Tower Mural Trail yet complements its neighbors as a powerful testament to history.

-On another side of the tank, two emus stand sentinel, their gazes fixed on the viewer.
-These striking figures symbolise the watchers — the First Nations people, native animals, and the earth itself, who have witnessed the changing tides of time and occupation.
-Set against dramatic skies and expansive salt flats, this mural is a moving tribute to endurance, memory, and the ancient presence that continues to watch over this land.
+On the opposite side, two emus stand sentinel, their steady gazes meeting the viewer's eyes.
+These striking figures represent the watchers—the First Nations people, native wildlife, and the land itself—who have borne witness to the shifting tides of time and occupation.
+Set against dramatic skies and endless salt flats, the mural is a moving tribute to endurance, memory, and the ancient presence that still guards this land.
+A silent, powerful story of resilience.

 Facilities